open-decision/open-decision-prototype/README.md

 ## Getting Started

 ## Participate

+We are happy about any contributions and currently preparing everything for a smooth process.
+During the next week (16.-20.12.) we will get most of the preperations done.
+Please join the [Slack-Channel](https://join.slack.com/t/opendecision/shared_invite/enQtNjM2NDUxNTQyNzU4LWYwMzJlZjlhOWJkMmIxMTBmMjYwMDE0Y2Y2OGUyZDBiY2FmOWU4OTVmMDFhMjNhNTIxYWZkZTNkNDRmNjQ4MmM) to stay up to date.

 ### For Experts, Lawyers, Designers, Ambassadors, Enthusiasts

-We are currently preparing everything for your contributions.
-Please join the [Slack-Channel](https://join.slack.com/t/opendecision/shared_invite/enQtNjM2NDUxNTQyNzU4LWYwMzJlZjlhOWJkMmIxMTBmMjYwMDE0Y2Y2OGUyZDBiY2FmOWU4OTVmMDFhMjNhNTIxYWZkZTNkNDRmNjQ4MmM) to stay up to date.
+Non-code contributions are coordinated via [Trello](https://trello.com/invite/opendecision/2de51a8fbeacf13b9ee1ee24a23cfe71).

 ### For Developers

-We are happy about any contributions!
 Feel free to pick an issue, open a bug report, feature request or fork the project.
 We are open to any input or suggestions on how to bring the project forward.

-### For Experts

-Non-code contributions such as research on the automatisation of fields of law or other fields of work are coordinated via [Trello](https://trello.com/invite/opendecision/2de51a8fbeacf13b9ee1ee24a23cfe71).

 ## Set-up